Coronavirus, economic crisis compound Pakistan's malnutrition scourge | DW | 30.11.2020

 Read more: Pakistan struggling to eradicate malnutrition in children

 Only after completing two years in power, Khan's government launched the Ehsaas Nashonuma program, which aims to improve nutrition and prevent stunted growth.
-But experts say the government's efforts are too late and too little.
+But the government's efforts are too late and too little, say experts.

-Pakistan's economic outlook is dire, with double-digit inflation and widespread unemployment.
+Pakistan is witnessing a double-digit inflation and widespread unemployment.
 The coronavirus pandemic has exacerbated the situation.
 Thousands of people have lost their jobs in the past few months.
-Poverty and hunger have increased manifold as a result.

 Read more: Pakistan braces for a 'more lethal' second coronavirus wave